gardener/cert-management/README.md

     spec:
       tls:
       # Gardener managed default domain.
-      # The first host is used as common name and must not exceed 64 characters
+      # The first host is used as common name if it does not exceed 64 characters
       - hosts:
         - test.ingress.<GARDENER-CLUSTER>.<GARDENER-PROJECT>.shoot.example.com
         # Certificate and private key reside in this secret.